mb-14/mb-14.github.io/_posts/2019-02-19-word-embeddings-js.md

 # Compression technique 2: Product quantization

-Product quantization is a vector quantization technique used to produces a more compact representation of data while maintaining a minimal loss in information.
-The basic idea behind product quantization is to split the vectors into sub-regions and approximate the representation of the vectors in a sub-region with the closest matching centroid.
+Product quantization is a vector quantization technique which produces a more compact representation of data while maintaining a minimal loss in information.
+The basic idea behind product quantization is to split the vectors into sub-regions and approximate the representation of a sub-region with the closest matching centroid.
 Doing this allows us to store the vectors much more efficiently—instead of storing the original floating point values for each vector, we’re just going to store centroid IDs as integers.
-A vector can then be reconstructed by making lookups to the centroid database.
+A vector can later be reconstructed by making lookups to the centroid database.

 | ![pq_compression]({{ site.url }}/assets/pq.png) |
 |:--:|